I'm getting too old for this shit.

 Sweating like a pig and feeling no desire to travel more than I need to, I message the host, telling her since I'm in town early, I would be dropping in at 1:30pm.
 (Thankfully, that was allowed.)

 There was, much to my relief, a route to my Airbnb from Bloor down Manning Avenue.
 On the way, I stop at Neurotica Records.
 Not-Gordon Ramsay is still there and, thankfully, so is the soundtrack section.
-Check out when I’m managed to get my hands on this year: Eragon, Forrest Gump, King Kong, The Legend of Bagger Vance, The Legend of Zorro and Scent of a Woman.
+Check out what I managed to get my hands on this year: Eragon, Forrest Gump, King Kong, The Legend of Bagger Vance, The Legend of Zorro and Scent of a Woman.

 The house I'm calling home for the next few days is a lovely little place easily accessible by the coded locks on the entrance and into my room.
 Getting a look around, I am so glad I decided to bring my own soap, shampoo and toilet paper, since none of what's provided can live up to my quote-unquote 'standards'.
 (In particular, the roll of toilet paper proved to be invaluable.
 If I had $100 for every time I was in desperate need of having to go to the bathroom to ‘clean the basement’ on this trip, I could’ve easily bankrolled it twice over.
 AngelSoft, you - literally - saved my ass.)